davidmam/EEG-sleep-analysis/datasetsPaper/README.md

 				   - 1 is associated with baseline,
 				   - 2 is associated with recovery (after sleep deprivation)
 		- column 3: the epoch date-time

+	For more information regarding the given datasets, please refer to the paper.

+## QUESTIONS
 	For more information or possible problems, please contact:
 	<p>vasiliki.katsageorgiou@gmail.com